XertroV/aec-membership-test-simulator/README.md

 Every few years, the Australian Electoral Commission (AEC) will check that each political party has enough members according to the legislative requirement.
 The party must provide a list of 1500 to 1650 names (inclusive) to use as evidence of their eligibility.
 The AEC will then filter out some names (duplicates, dead people, etc).
 That produces a NEW list of <= 1650 names.
 Then, the AEC will do a statistical sampling of members and will use that to determine whether a party is eligible.
 Particularly, a small subset of members are selected and contacted, asking for a yes/no confirmation of membership.
 Non-responses are skipped.
 A "No" answer counts as a failure -- this is a *membership denial*.
 In this project: "failure rate" refers to the rate at which members respond "No".

-The AEC does not accept lists larger than 1650; there is no chance for a party to replace any of those filtered members; that filtering process increases the chance of false negatives; parties are not told which members were filtered (even which are deceased) so they cannot be proactively removed; and, finally, the standard of statistical evaluation is to assume that the list of 1650 members were *the only members* of the party.
+The AEC does not accept lists larger than 1650; there is no chance for a party to replace any of those filtered members; that filtering process increases the chance of false negatives (excluding duplicates); parties are not told which members were filtered (even which are deceased) so they cannot be proactively removed; and, finally, the standard of statistical evaluation is to assume that the list of 1650 members were *the only members* of the party.
 Zero consideration is given beyond this (outside the chance to respond).
 How many parties have been wrongly denied registration?
 Nobody knows.

 [The method is detailed on pages 23 and 24 of "Guide for registering a party".](https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/guide/files/party-registration-guide.pdf)